 Hi, I’m Kate Bagnall.

-I’m a historian, writer and editor based in Canberra, Australia.
+I’m a historian, writer and editor based in Hobart, Australia.

 My research focuses on Australia’s historical connections to China, in particular Chinese migration and settlement in south-eastern Australia and New Zealand before World War II.